mongodb/mongo-php-driver-legacy/CONTRIBUTING.md

 ## Current branches

-* 1.3 is the current stable branch, critical fixes only allowed here
+* 1.5 is the current stable branch, critical fixes only allowed here
-* master is the development branch for new features (to become 1.4)
+* master is the development branch for new features

 ## Github